Last updated: November 29th, 2022

 iRacing is probably the best environment to finesse your race craft online.
 If you’re serious about getting involved in some real competition, that is!
-Yes, there are other sims: rFactor 2 and Assetto Corsa Competitione for example, but for me iRacing is my spiritual home.
+Yes, there are other sims: rFactor 2 and Assetto Corsa Competizione for example, but for me, iRacing is my spiritual home.

 I’ve been using iRacing for 4 years, (class A licence, still working to get to 2k iRating) now, as well as 5 years of track racing) and since the day I installed it and got it set up properly, (save a few minor setbacks in the learning process) I’ll never look back.